KULeuven-Diepenbeek/osc-course/content/exercises/scheduler.md

 ### Scheduler

-In this assignment you're going to build a (pseudo) scheduler.
-A number of to-be-scheduled tasks will be provided via an input file.
+In this assignment you're going to implement a simple scheduler in C. A number of to-be-scheduled tasks will be provided via an input file.

 The scheduler follows these rules:

-0. The scheduler is preemptive and uses a round-robin approach without priorities.
+1. The scheduler is preemptive and uses a round-robin approach without priorities.
-0. The (virtual) time slice is 1 second.
+2. The (virtual) time slice is 1 second.
-0. There is no (measurable) context switching overhead.
+3. There is no (measurable) context switching overhead.
-0. If a new job arrives in the queue, it gets a time slice right away (last-come, first-served)
+4. If a new job arrives in the queue, it gets scheduled/receives a time slice right away (LCFS: last-come, first-served)

 ### Circular Linked List

-As should be clear from the theory, the (pseudo) scheduler will need to store the incoming tasks.
-To be consistent with this course and Linux, the run queue is to be implemented using a **linked list**.
+The (pseudo) scheduler will need to store the incoming and ongoing tasks in a **"run queue"**.
+To be consistent with this course and the Linux kernel, this run queue is to be implemented using a **linked list**.

 The **struct** that is to hold the tasks is predefined:

 {{< highlight c >}}
 typedef struct ST_PCB {
-  int arrival_time;
+  int arrival_time; // in seconds
   char name[9];
-  int duration;
+  int duration; // in seconds
   struct ST_PCB * next;
 } T_PCB;
 {{< /highlight >}}